 One of the most common requests we receive is for help selecting the best Thread for a project.
 The types from which you can choose can seem almost endless when you’re staring at the hundreds of pretty spools at your favorite retailer.
 We turned to our friends, Ellen March and Pamela Cox from Sulky America for some expert advice – particularly about cotton Thread options.
 Read on for their insights and information as well as to find out which myths they’re bustin’.

-Choosing the right thread for your project is an important factor that determines the final look, feel, and oftentimes longevity, of the project.
-With so many choices, how do we decide?
+Choosing the right Thread for your project is an important factor that determines the final look, feel, and oftentimes longevity, of the project.
+With so many choices, how do you decide?

 Sulky 30-wt Sun Yellow Cotton Thread

 When choosing the right Thread, decide if you need the Thread to hold up to heavyweight fabric, seams that will undergo stress, or stitching that is likely to require lots of washing and wearing.
 These factors will determine the properties of the Thread you need.
 A polyester fiber is very strong and lasts well over time, but cotton Thread might be a better choice – especially if you’re working with cotton fabric.